CiscoDevNet/MUD-Manager/examples/AAA-LLDP-DHCP/README.txt

 6. Start up the MUD Manager (e.g., using the luminaire example).

-NOTE: If ths MUD Manager is not listening on its socket, FreeRADIUS won't
+NOTE: If the MUD Manager is not listening on its socket, FreeRADIUS won't
       start properly.

 7. Start the RADIUS server.
 It's helpful to start it in the foreground and